charantejk/dbt-project/README.md

 ### Data Flow

 1. The backend scans dbt projects and extracts metadata
+2. SQL code is parsed to extract table dependencies and build lineage graphs
-2. AI descriptions are generated for models and columns
+3. AI descriptions are generated for models and columns
-3. The frontend fetches this data via API calls
+4. The frontend fetches this data via API calls
-4. Users can browse, search, and visualize the unified schema
+5. Users can browse, search, and visualize the unified schema
-5. Users can edit AI-generated descriptions, which are saved back to the backend
+6. Users can edit AI-generated descriptions, which are saved back to the backend
-6. Changes to dbt projects are detected automatically, and metadata is refreshed
+7. Changes to dbt projects are detected automatically, and metadata is refreshed

 ### Key Features